 Mehta-Paul is a woman of Eastern Indian heritage.
 She is 5 feet 1 inch tall, weighs 130 pounds, she has brown eyes and brown hair.

-Anyone with information about her disappearance is asked to call the Munster Police Department at (219) 836-1010.
-Tipsters can also visit the department's website, https://www.munster.org/egov/apps/action/center.egov?view=form&id=1.
+Anyone with information about her disappearance is asked to call the Munster Police Department at 219-836-1010.
+Tipsters also can visit the department's website, www.munster.org/egov/apps/action/center.egov?view=form&id=1.

 TRUE CRIME: Rose petals for Alicia

-LAKE STATION — A week after a six-year-old girl was sexually assaulted, strangled to death and dumped into a river, mourners memorialized her by throwing rose petals into the water.
+LAKE STATION — A week after a 6-year-old girl was sexually assaulted, strangled to death and dumped into a river, mourners memorialized her by throwing rose petals into the water.

 Alicia Rodriguez was being watched by her mother's boyfriend, Joseph Luis Gorbea Jr., on Oct.
 19, 1996, when he took her to a home in the 2800 block of Henry Street in Lake Station.

-Gorbea, who was 19 years old at the time, forced the girl to have sex with her, which seriously injured her, according to court records.
+Gorbea, who was 19 years old at the time, sexually assaulted the girl, which seriously injured her, according to court records.